 - What are your rights under Data Protection laws

 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) became law on 25th May 2018.
 The GDPR is a single EU-wide regulation on the protection of confidential and sensitive (special) information, the DPA 2018 deals with elements of UK law that differ from the European Regulation, both came into force in the UK on the 25th May 2018, repealing the previous Data Protection Act (1998).

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the "GDPR"), and the Data Protection Act 2018 the practice responsible for your personal data is [Practice Name].
+For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the "GDPR"), and the Data Protection Act 2018 the practice responsible for your personal data is Henley In Arden Medical Practice.

 This Notice describes how we collect, use and process your personal data, and how in doing so, we comply with our legal obligations to you.
 Your privacy is important to us, and we are committed to protecting and safeguarding your data privacy rights.

 How we use your information and the law.

 Henley In Arden Medical Practice will be what’s known as the ‘Controller’ of your personal data.